iddocohen/velocloud_and_vra8/VCE/02_provision_VCE_and_create_on_VCO/blueprint/README.md

 #### ovfProperties

-Without going into detail about [Open Virtual Machine Format Specification](https://www.vmware.com/pdf/ovf_spec_draft.pdf) and [how we use OVF within cloud-init on our VCE](https://github.com/iddocohen/vce_cloudinit), it is important to note that the following OVF environment support can be found here  [here](https://github.com/iddocohen/vce_cloudinit/blob/master/04_config_with_ovf_properties_via_cloudinit_and_user_data/ovf-env.xml) and be used in `ovfProperties` as key value pairs, to automate configuration within the VCE itself.
+Without going into detail about [Open Virtual Machine Format Specification](https://www.vmware.com/pdf/ovf_spec_draft.pdf) and [how we use OVF within cloud-init on our VCE](https://github.com/iddocohen/vce_cloudinit), it is important to note that the following OVF environment support can be found [here](https://github.com/iddocohen/vce_cloudinit/blob/master/04_config_with_ovf_properties_via_cloudinit_and_user_data/ovf-env.xml) and be used in `ovfProperties` as key value pairs in the "Blueprint", to automate configuration within the VCE itself.

-Lets have a look onto the OVF properties define in the "Blueprint".
+Looking under the hood, lets look into the snipped related to `ovfProperties`:

 ```yml
     ...